zenecture/neuroflow/README.md

 )
 ```

-The `lossFunction` computes loss and gradient, which will be backpropped into the raw output layer of a net.
+The `lossFunction` computes loss and gradient, which is backpropped into the raw output layer of the net.
 The `updateRule` defines how weights are updated for gradient descent.
 The `batchSize` defines
 how many samples are presented per weight update.
 The `learningRate` is a partial function from current iteration and learning rate producing a new learning rate.
 Training terminates after `iterations`, or if loss
 satisfies `precision`.